Let’s start with the bold point: Innovation is an economic superpower.

 In Tech TFP has reached its peak.
 All the other lines in the jumbled chart are every other industry code in our country ready for increased total factor productivity.
 Total factor productivity is basically the consumer welfare, hidden below the radar, that drives our economy just a bit more.

-It’s about a woman in Ferguson Missouri who can’t afford to get a good job, who has to take a bus from Ferguson to St. Louis because that’s the only public transportation available when her job opportunity is in St. Charles.
-If she had a low-cost, autonomous transportation taking her to a better job, her human capacity expands along with happiness.
+Innovation is better when it is about a woman in Ferguson Missouri who can’t afford a good job and has to take a bus from Ferguson to St. Louis because that’s the only public transportation available when her job opportunity is in St. Charles.
+If she had low-cost, autonomous transportation taking her to a better job, her human capacity and happiness expand.

 The ability to use technology to bring people into the game is the economic superpower of innovation.
 And every other one of those lines, except the top yellow one, is an opportunity for us to grow the global economy.

-Every red and yellow box in this is an opportunity for investment.
+Every red and yellow box in this is an investment opportunity.

 We’re not talking about innovating things so they are more expensive.
 That’s stupid.
 We’re talking about, how do we get the cost of those things down so that somebody who is at the bottom, middle, or top of the pyramid can eat well, reduce diabetes, and lower other costs.

 There’s about $65 trillion of wealth in the United States.
 Only $1 trillion is applied to venture capital.
 Venture capital is the major force that fuels innovation.
 Frankly, if we put $4 trillion into venture capital, our GDP would be 4% per year for the rest of our lives.

 The application of that capital in the right way drives the economy.
 It doesn’t matter that there’s a downturn in venture capital right now.
 There are 50 industry segments that need more capital.